iamkirankumaryadav/DAX/Date Table & Time Intelligence.md

 )
 ```

-We can also allow the table to take reference from existing table for start and end dates.
+We can also allow the table to take reference from existing table for `Start` and `End` dates.

 ```
 CALENDAR (